TheOtterlord/deckmaster/README.md

 ## Support

-If you encounter any issues when using DeckMaster, or simply have a suggestion, please open an issue in our [issue tracker](https://github.com/TheOtterlord/deckmaster/issues).
-I'll try and help you the best I can.
+If you encounter any issues when using DeckMaster, or simply have a suggestion on how to improve it, please open an issue in our [issue tracker](https://github.com/TheOtterlord/deckmaster/issues) and I'll get back to you.

 ## Contributing